Minimal Ingredients for Reward Assignment from Expert Demonstrations: Preliminary

 \subsection{Temporal Optimal Transport Reward}

-The OTR approach has attracted significant attention in the literature \citep{temporal_ot, wang2024sdtw+, bobrin2024align_intents}.
-However, the literature has also argued that the above OTR reward-labeling approach has two drawbacks \citep{temporal_ot}.
-The first drawback is that the OT solution is \emph{temporally invariant}.
-The Wasserstein distance treats trajectories as unordered sets of states, ignoring the sequence order.
-The consequence of such an omission entails that two non-expert trajectories differing in only temporal order will be assigned the same set of OT rewards.
-The second drawback is that OT-based rewards are inherently \emph{non-stationary}, as the reward for a state depends on the entire trajectory, including temporally distant states.
-This global coupling can potentially introduce instability, because the resulting local reward for the same state transitions can differ.
+Prior work \citep{temporal_ot} has identified two drawbacks of the OT reward-labeling approach.
+First, the OT solution is \emph{temporally invariant}: because the Wasserstein distance treats trajectories as unordered sets of states, trajectories that differ only in temporal ordering receive identical rewards.
+Second, OT-based rewards are \emph{non-stationary}, as the reward assigned to a state depends on the entire trajectory, including temporally distant states, which causes identical state transitions to receive different rewards.

-\paragraph{Context-Aware Cost Matrix} Addressing these two drawbacks, TemporalOT introduces two modifications that together can potentially improve the quality and fidelity of the IRL rewards \citep{temporal_ot}.
-It first incorporates local temporal context by changing the pairwise cost matrix to a group-wise cost matrix.
-The context-aware cost $\tilde{c}(\cdot, \cdot)$ between a non-expert state $s_i\in\tau$ and an expert state $s_j^e\in\tau^e$ is defined as:

-where $k_c$ is the context length; and $c(s_i, s_j^e)$ is the original pairwise cost between states.
-The resulting context-aware cost matrix smooths and improves proximity estimation by leveraging information from neighboring states.

-\paragraph{Temporal-masked OT Objective} To inject temporal alignment constraints into the OT objective, TemporalOT proposes to solve a Temporal-masked OT objective with the following matrix form \citep{gu2022keypointguided, temporal_ot}:

-where $\odot$ is the Hadamard product operator; $\langle \cdot, \cdot\rangle_F$ is the Frobenius inner product; $M$ is a mask matrix; $\tilde{C}_{i,j}=\tilde{c}(s_i, s_j^e)$ represents the context-aware cost matrix; $\mathcal{H}$ is the entropy regularizer for the masked coupling. \citet{temporal_ot} selects a diagonal-like mask matrix with the width $k_m$ of the temporal alignment window: $M_{i,j} = 1, \text{if } j \in [i - k_m, i + k_m]$ and $M_{i,j}=0$ otherwise.
-Such a temporal mask constrains the coupling to pairs of states that are only temporally close and reduces influence from states outside of the mask window.
-In practice, both the original OT and the new objective can be solved by the entropy-regularized Sinkhorn's algorithm \citep{cuturi2013sinkhorn}.

-While OT is a principled and structured approach to match trajectories, its direct application to reward labeling can lead to suboptimal imitation learning.
-In addition to TemporalOT, other recent methods have also made efforts to constrain or modify the original OT formulation by imposing some handcrafted temporal structure to improve the quality of OT-based rewards \citep{wang2024sdtw+, bobrin2024align_intents}.
+TemporalOT \citep{temporal_ot} then adds to the second design choice by injecting temporal structure via two modifications.
+First, it replaces the pairwise cost with a context-aware cost:

+where a context length $k_c$ smooths distance estimates using short local neighborhoods.
+Second, it constrains coupling matrices to be temporally local through a mask $M$ that restricts feasible couplings to indices within a window of radius $k_m$ around the diagonal.
+That is, $M_{i,j} = 1, \text{if } j \in [i - k_m, i + k_m]$ and $M_{i,j}=0$ otherwise.
+In matrix form, TemporalOT then solves the following problem: